Most buyers of property in South Australia have a statutory right to terminate a Contract for the sale of land (‘cool off’).

 A contract for the sale of land may contain special conditions.
 These conditions are included to protect the parties.
 Your conveyancer can assist you to draft special conditions.

-Common special conditions include making the contract ‘subject to finance’ of ‘subject to the sale of the buyer’s property’.
+Common special conditions include making the contract ‘subject to finance’ or ‘subject to the sale of the buyer’s property’.

-A special condition regarding finance protects the purchaser as it will provide that the contract is subject to the purchaser applying for and obtaining a loan for a particular amount from a particular financial institution by a particular date.
+A special condition regarding finance protects the buyer as it will provide that the contract is subject to the buyer applying for and obtaining a loan for a particular amount from a particular financial institution by a particular date.

-If the purchaser is unsuccessful in fulfilling the condition the contract will not proceed.
-Similarly, with a contract made subject to the sale of the purchaser’s property by a certain date for not less than a fixed sale price.
+If the buyer is unsuccessful in fulfilling the condition, the contract will not proceed.
+Similarly, with a contract made subject to the sale of the buyer’s property by a certain date for not less than a fixed sale price.
 If this condition is not satisfied the contract for sale will not proceed.